 Wyatt Earp was a businessman, a gold miner, a lawman, and a gambler.
 Most of all, Wyatt Earp was an American frontiersman.
 His adventurous lifestyle brought to him wherever money flowed.
 He is best known for partaking in the famous Gunfight at the O.K.
 Corral, and for his saloon in Nome, Alaska, named The Dexter.

-Earp’s time in Alaska left a permanent mark on The Last Frontier.
+Earp’s time in Alaska left a permanent mark on the 49th state.
 If you ever visit Nome, his name is one you’re sure to hear.

 Klondike Gold Rush

 As we’ve written in our blog post, Teaching the Klondike Gold Rush, George Carmack, an Alaskan prospector, first began mining for Yukon territory gold in 1896.
 His four claims of land ran along present-day Bonanza Creek, and by the end of August, the whole area was teeming with local miners.

 The season wore on, and prospectors feverishly mined the gold beds and gathered a small glimmering fortune.
 However, winter quickly rolled in and froze the rivers, halting transportation to Seattle or San Francisco.
 The 1987 spring thaw eroded the ice.
 Soon after, the gold was sent down to the port cities and a stampede of gold-hungry prospectors traveled north to the Yukon to get their share.